MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 records in the Additional Section to responses for a SVCB query.

-When in the ServiceForm, the SvcFieldValue of the SVCB RR provides an extensible data model for describing network endpoints that are authoritative for the origin, along with parameters associated with each of these endpoints.
+When in the ServiceForm, the SvcFieldValue of the SVCB RR provides an extensible data model for describing alternative endpoints that are authoritative for the origin, including parameters associated with each of these endpoints.

 For the HTTPS use-case, the HTTPS RR enables many of the benefits of {{?AltSvc=RFC7838}}